lukas-kratochvil/mafil-proband-safety-questionnaire/README.md

 docker-compose -f docker-compose.ENV.yml up -d --force-recreate --no-deps [SERVICE] docker image prune -f
 ```

+## What to be aware of
+1. Sometimes the client app has a problem with obtaining data from the server API due to an invalid locale.
+   * Fix: change the language of the application using the language menu in the app GUI.

 ## Notes for the repository owner
 ### Repository secrets and variables